Deautonomisation by singularity confinement and degree growth: Parameter evolution and the period map

+We are now ready to apply the above results to describe the mechanism by which the dynamical degree is reflected in parameter evolution for a non-autonomous mapping which has a space of initial conditions and preserves a 2-form.

-\begin{definition}[sufficient deautonomisation] Consider a deautonomisation $\varphi_n$ of an autonomous mapping $\psi$ in the sense of Definition \ref{deautodef}, with space of initial conditions given by surfaces $X_n$.
-For a sufficient subset $\{ \beta_1, \dots , \beta_r \}$ of $Q^{\perp}$, consider the $\Z$-linear map
+\begin{definition}[sufficient deautonomisation] Consider a deautonomisation $\varphi_n$ of an autonomous mapping $\psi$ in the sense of Definition \ref{deautodef}, with space of initial conditions given by surfaces $X_n$ with effective anticanonical divisors.
+Further assume that the mapping has unbounded degree growth.
+If a sufficient subset $\{ \beta_1, \dots , \beta_r \}$ exists, consider the $\Z$-linear map

 where $\chi_{X_n}$ is the period map of $X_n$.
-If $\boldsymbol{\chi}$ is injective, then we call the deautonomisation sufficient.
-This means that the linear system for the evolution with $n$, of the values of $\chi$ on the sufficient subset, will have the same characteristic polynomial as that of $\Phi$ restricted to $\operatorname{span}_{\Z}\{\beta_1,\dots,\beta_r \}$. \end{definition} In the case of type (c) mappings this characteristic polynomial will have $(t-\lambda)$ as a factor (where $\lambda$ is the dominant eigenvalue of $\Phi$), whereas for type (b) mappings it has $(t-1)^2$ as a factor.
+If $\boldsymbol{\chi}$ is injective, then we call the deautonomisation sufficient. \end{definition} If a deautonomisation is sufficient in the sense of Definition \ref{sufficientdeautonomisationdef}, this means that the evolution of values of the period map on the sufficient subset is guaranteed to give the same characteristic polynomial as that of $\Phi$ restricted to $\operatorname{span}_{\Z}\{\beta_1,\dots,\beta_r \}$ and we have Theorem \ref{bigsummarytheorem} and Corollary \ref{bigsummarycorollary}.
+In the case of type (c) mappings this characteristic polynomial will have $(t-\lambda)$ as a factor (where $\lambda$ is the dominant eigenvalue of $\Phi$), whereas for type (b) mappings it has $(t-1)^2$ as a factor.
+As noted in Remark \ref{rem:coefficientsrootvars}, the values of the period map are related to the coefficients in the rational functions giving the mapping in coordinates.